 In 2017, he was named by pipes|drums to be among Canada's Top Fifteen Living Pipers and Drummers.

-August 2020 sees the publicatiuon of I Piped, That She Might Dance a novel about the life of Angus MacKay of Raasay, first piper to Queen Victoria.
-You can pre-order the book from Ringwood Publishing.
+February 2021 sees the publication of I Piped, That She Might Dance a novel about the life of Angus MacKay of Raasay, first piper to Queen Victoria.
+You can pre-order the book from Blackwater Bookstore & Press.